 Meet our team!

 Have questions about the program?
-Email us at email@example.com, or, if you’re on campus, swing by the Honors House located on 1704 Illinois St. (Please note – the Honors House is undergoing repairs and is temporarily closed for visitors.
-We hope to welcome you with the start of classes in Fall 2021!)
+Email us at email@example.com, or, if you’re on campus, swing by the Honors House located at 1704 Illinois St.

 Allison Caster joined Mines as a Teaching Assistant Professor of Chemistry.
 Allison earned her BS in Chemistry at the University of South Dakota (2004), and her Ph.D. in 2010 from the University of California – Berkeley, where she was a National Science Foundation Graduate Research Fellow.
 This was followed by a Postdoctoral Fellowship at the University of Colorado Anschutz Medical Campus in Bioengineering.
 Allison has developed non-invasive, laser and X-ray based microscopy techniques for probing the chemistry of both natural and man-made structures.
 The applications of these techniques are, for example, to improve the production of smaller integrated circuits, or to identify and sort cancerous from non-cancerous cells in human blood.
 With a shift in focus to undergraduate eduction, Allison strives to highlight the applications of modern, interdisciplinary research in the classroom and laboratory, and to implement more active-learning strategies which improve student engagement, excitement, and retention.